 Car accidents can cause a many different types of injuries, including fatal injuries.
 Thanks to the advancement in automobile safety technology, the risk of injuries has reduced a great deal.
 Today, occupants often escape from crashes with few or minor injuries.
 Although these technological advancements have greatly reduced the fatality rates, there is no way injuries can be prevented altogether.

-According to the statistics available, the cases of lower extremity injuries are on an increase among front seat occupants involved in head on crashes.
+According to the statistics available, incidences of lower extremity injuries are on an increase among front seat occupants involved in head on crashes.
 Also, around 50% of the lower extremity injuries involve trauma to the knee, thigh, and hip region.
 These injuries are not life threatening, but are often debilitating and require extensive treatment.
 Some of the most common hip injuries that a victim can sustain in a car accident include:

 People aged 65 and above are more susceptible to suffering hip fractures.
 However, even young people may suffer a broken hip in the event of a car crash.
 Elderly women suffering from osteoporosis are at the highest risk of suffering a hip fracture.